adgut1509/ProjektZaliczeniowy/docs/parent4/UGchild2/grandchild2.md

 nav_order: 3
 ---

-# How to open a MemoQ translation memory file (.tmx) in Trados Studio 2021
+# How to open a MemoQ translation memory file (.tmx) in Trados Studio

+Performs these steps to open a MemoQ translation memory file (.tmx) in Trados Studio:

 1. Open a project in Trados Studio 2021.
 2. Go to the *Translation Memories* section.